ipfs/kubo/docs/config.md

 Note: this does NOT work with Go's default DNS resolver.
 To make this a global setting, add a `.` entry to `DNS.Resolvers` first.

 **Examples:**
-* `"5m"` DNS entries are kept for 5 minutes or less.
+* `"1m"` DNS entries are kept for 1 minute or less.
 * `"0s"` DNS entries expire as soon as they are retrieved.

 Default: Respect DNS Response TTL